Fortis College-Columbia

 Is It Hard to Get Into Fortis College-Columbia?
 Acceptance Rate & Requirements

 Fortis College-Columbia, located in Columbia, South Carolina, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 39%.
+The graduation rate is roughly 39%.

 Can I Afford It?